MicrosoftDocs/microsoft-365-community/Community/content-type-propagation.md

 ![content type advanced settings](media/content-type-propagation/ct7.png)

-Use **"Upload"** to upload your Office template and choose save, this file is now saved "within" this content type and will be propagated(copied) to new Document libaries when used.
+Use **"Upload"** to upload your Office template and choose save.
+This file is now saved "within" this content type and will be propagated (copied) to new Document libaries when used.
-When ready use the **"Publish"** option to publish the content type to your users.
+When ready, use the **"Publish"** option to publish the content type to your users.

 ![content type publishing](media/content-type-propagation/ct8.png)

 ## Using the Content type

-The publishing of the the Content type should go pretty fast in M365 now, compared to what it did a couple of years ago.
+The publishing of the the Content type should go pretty fast in Microsoft 365 now, compared to what it did a couple of years ago.
 Before you can add the new content type to your library or list you need to make sure the **"Settings"** in **"Advanced Settings" | "Allow management of content types"** is set to **"Yes"**

 ![document library settings](media/content-type-propagation/ct9.png)